5 stars

 Required Documents for the ICT program:

-- Business owner’s documents confirming his employment at the foreign company for at least 12 months in the past 3 years (salary slips, dividend payments, employment insurance records etc.)
+• The business owner’s documents to confirm his employment at the foreign company for at least 12 months in the past 3 years (salary slips, dividend payments, employment insurance records, etc.).

 The validity of the initial work permit for the ICT Program: